Usage

 $env:VK_INSTANCE_LAYERS="VK_LAYER_ML_Graph_Emulation;VK_LAYER_ML_Tensor_Emulation"

 Alternatively, you can use the Windows® registry keys to load the manifest files.
 This can be done using the Windows® GUI.
-Or, if you have installed the emulation layer into a deploy folder, you set the path to the manifest files using:
+Or, if you have installed the ML Emulation Layer for Vulkan® into a deploy folder, you set the path to the manifest files using:

 reg add HKEY_LOCAL_MACHINE\SOFTWARE\Khronos\Vulkan\ExplicitLayers /v `